Lia Manoliu: International career

 At the 1952 Summer Olympics in Helsinki, Manoliu finished 6th with a throw of 42.64 m.
 She bettered this distance in 1956 in Melbourne, throwing 43.90 m for a ninth-place finish.
 At the 1960 Olympics in Rome, she held the lead after the first round with a throw of 52.36 m, and although she was unable to improve it, the throw was sufficient to earn her the bronze medal.

+Manoliu won the British WAAA Championships title in the discus throw event at the 1963 WAAA Championships.

 At the 1964 Olympics in Tokyo, Manoliu was outside the podium after round four, but then she produced a throw of 56.96 m to gain her second Olympic bronze medal.

 In the winter of 1967–68, the Romanian Athletics Federation informed the 35-year-old Manoliu that she was too old to try for the Olympics again and that she need not bother turning out for their training camp sessions.
 This only increased her determination, and after months of individual training, she qualified for the Mexico City Olympics.
 There, she carried an arm injury, and the team doctor warned her that she would not last more than one good throw.
 Manoliu threw 58.28 m on her first attempt, which proved good enough for the gold medal.

-On 19 July 1969, Manoliu won the UK national WAAA discus title at Crystal Palace, and in 1972, she finished 9th in the discus final at the 1972 Olympics with a throw of 58.50 m.
+On 19 July 1969, Manoliu won the UK national WAAA discus title at the 1969 WAAA Championships at Crystal Palace and finished second behind Brenda Bedford in the shot put event.

+In 1972, she finished 9th in the discus final at the 1972 Olympics with a throw of 58.50 m.